Installation

 $ elcap doctor

-❌ Docker should be installed and in your PATH
+❌ A container engine should be installed and in your PATH

-❌ JLink v8.10k or newer must be installed and specified in config.toml
+✅ JLink v8.40 or newer must be installed

 ✋ Fix the above issues and try again

-If you see this, you should install and set up Docker Desktop on your system and make sure it's added to your path.
+If you see this, you should install and set up either Docker Desktop or Podman on your system and make sure it's added to your PATH.
 Once that's set up correctly, the doctor will let you know.
+From there, ElCap will automatically use Docker or Podman to build your projects.
+Don't worry, you can have both installed, ElCap will default to Docker if it's available.
+However, you can use a --force-engine

 $ elcap doctor